microsoft/nni/docs/en_US/CommunitySharings/ModelCompressionComparison.md

 * Pruners:
     - These pruners are included:
-        - Pruners with scheduling : SimulatedAnnealing, NetAdapt, AutoCompress
+        - Pruners with scheduling : `SimulatedAnnealing Pruner`, `NetAdapt Pruner`, `AutoCompress Pruner`.
+        Given the overal sparsity requirement, these pruners can automatically generate a sparsity distribution among different layers.
-        - One-shot pruners: L1Filter, L2Filter, FPGMPruner
+        - One-shot pruners: `L1Filter Pruner`, `L2Filter Pruner`, `FPGM Pruner`.
+        The sparsity of each layer is set the same as the overall sparsity in this experiment.
     - Only **filter pruning** performances are compared here.

-    For the pruners with scheduling, `L1FilterPruner` is used as the base algorithm.
-That is to say, after the sparsities distribution among the layers is decided by the scheduling algorithm, `L1FilterPruner` is used to performn real pruning.
+    For the pruners with scheduling, `L1Filter Pruner` is used as the base algorithm.
+That is to say, after the sparsities distribution is decided by the scheduling algorithm, `L1Filter Pruner` is used to performn real pruning.

     - All the pruners listed above are implemented in [nni](https://github.com/microsoft/nni/tree/master/docs/en_US/Compressor/Overview.md).